tensorflow/tensorflow/g3doc/Tutorials/Linalg/Ch-1.md

 Similarly to Toy, the dialect must be registered so that the pretty-printer and verifier can be enabled.
 Without registration, only the custom op form can be printed.
-Beware of ops printed in custom op form, when a short-hand form exists, because there is a high chance the IR verification is not enabled.
+Beware of ops printed in custom op form, when a shorthand form exists, because there is a high chance the IR verification is not enabled.

 To register the Linalg dialect, call